kwaikar009/azure-fileshare-sync/README.md

 ![Architecture Diagram](architecture.png)

 The solution is built using a two-tier architecture:
-  * Application Tier: OwnCloud hosted on an Ubuntu VM in a public subnet
+- **Application Tier:**: OwnCloud hosted on an Ubuntu VM in a public subnet
-  * Database Tier: MySQL hosted on an Ubuntu VM in a private subnet with no public exposure
+- **Database Tier:**: MySQL hosted on an Ubuntu VM in a private subnet with no public exposure

 Key design principles:

-  * Network isolation between application and database layers
+  - Network isolation between application and database layers
-  * Controlled access via NSGs
+  - Controlled access via NSGs
-  * Secure administrative access using bastion-style SSH pattern
+  - Secure administrative access using bastion-style SSH pattern
-  * Outbound-only internet access for private resources via NAT Gateway
+  - Outbound-only internet access for private resources via NAT Gateway
 ---

 ## 🛠️ Azure Services Used